 Fiduciary funds.
 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the programs of the District.
-The District early implemented GASB 84, Fiduciary Activities.
-Former fiduciary funds were reclassified as special revenue funds.
-Currently the District does not operate any fiduciary funds.
+With the implementation of GASB 84, Fiduciary Activities, the District does not operate any fiduciary funds.